 *the medical personnel who listened to and cared for us during Jerry’s hospitalization and subsequent death.

-Several years after Jerry passed away I met a tall, gracious, handsome widower.
+Several years after Jerry passed away I met a tall, gracious widower.
 After several weeks, he put a hand on my shoulder.
 “Is there a chance for a relationship between us down the road?”
 Don and I have now been married ten wonderful years and I try to apply the life lessons I learned through loving and losing a partner.